 People over 50 years of age are the new demographic most often divorcing.
-Why would anyone want to do this after decades of building a life with another person? this breaking down and breaking apart, alienating one side of a family, upsetting children – now adults themselves, perplexing friends and forcing them to choose sides.
-At a time in life when one should be feeling comfortable and somewhat settled, who wants to take on blowing it all up for the unknown?
+Why would anyone want to do this after decades of building a life with another person? this breaking down and breaking apart, alienating one side of a family, upsetting children, now adults themselves, perplexing friends and forcing them to choose sides.
+At a time in life when one should be feeling comfortable and somewhat settled, who wants to blow it all up for the unknown?
 Well apparently 1 in 4 new divorces involve the over 50 crowd and the trend does not appear to be slowing anytime soon.
 Surviving gray divorce emotionally and financially is very different based on your gender.

 What are the reasons for a gray divorce?

 Building a life together most often entails having a family and raising children.
 Most people understand the demands of parenting and the fact that it can span a few decades; how it can be an all consuming shift where you put childrens’ needs ahead of your own.
 A relationship needs tending but if all care and attention is lavished on children, you may neglect your marriage and your partner and you may lose touch and grow apart.
 Children mature and leave, taking with them the only remaining interest you and your partner shared.
 So you now have empty nest syndrome as well as the realization that you are living with someone you no longer know, someone with whom you no longer share interests, or laugh with or talk to – or care about.
 And the question then becomes: are you happy or are you unhappy enough to want to seek out the possibility of happiness again in the time you have remaining on this earth.